protesilaos/prot16/orionis/hyperterm/README.md

 Project page: [http://www.protesilaos.com/orionis](http://www.protesilaos.com/orionis)

-*Nefelio* was originally developed for the Atom text editor.
+*Orionis* was originally developed for the Atom text editor.
 This package is a preliminary port to [HyperTerm](https://hyperterm.org/).
 As of now, it does not use the theme's entire palette.